AArch64 memory and paging

 Now processor knows the right entry in the level 1 table and it can decode it.
 There a few options for what the entry could describe:

-1. The entry might be invalid - that would mean that virtual address X is not mapped to any physical address, the translation will stop and processor will report an error;
+- The entry might be invalid - that would mean that virtual address

-3. The entry might point to the next level page table (e.g. level 2 page table in our example) - that means that processor will continue page table walk to resolve the physical address.
+is mapped to a physical address; the translation will stop and processor will learn the right physical address; - The entry might point to the next level page table (e.g. level 2 page table in our example) - that means that processor will continue page table walk to resolve the physical address.

 Let’s say we reached the case 3, so the entry processor just looked at contained a physical address of a level 2 page table. level 2 page table is very similar to the level 1 page table in structure - it’s an array of 64-bit entries, up to 8129 entries long.